✈️ Travel TipsBathDay trip to Bath from LondonEnglanditineraryLondon

 A river boat cruise could be one of the best ways to experience the city on your day trip.
 For the best experience, you can book a morning or early evening boat ride.

 As the city is built around the waterways, the river boat cruise is the most beautiful way to experience the city of Bath.
-The cruise can be best shared with your partner as it has been proven to be a romantic getaway.
+The cruise can be best shared with your partner as it has been proven to be a Romantic Winter Destinations In Europe.
 The boat tours range from 25 minutes to 60 minutes.

 The Jane Austin Centre